 and f2()

 .
-While they should theoretically produce the same result, small differences can arise due to the limited precision of floating-point arithmetic.
+While they should theoretically produce the same result, small differences can arise due to the limited precision of floating-point arithmetic and the instructions used.

 Functions f1()